ianboucher/text-analyser/README.md

 ## Getting Up & Running

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so it should behave like any other React app.
-Clone the repo, and from the project directory run:
+To get started, clone the repo, and from the project directory run:
 #### `yarn start`
 <br />